TriplyDB/Comunica-GraphQL/README.md

 yarn run dev
 ```

-We can start one or more Linked data backends.
+We can start one Linked data backends.
+To start multiple backends you'll need to change
+the port by updating the commandline argument.

 ### Start a normal GraphQL backend

 Run the following commands to start a normal GraphQL backend.
 It will
 run at port 3001.

 ```sh